 Terminalia chebula (Myroblan), considered the “King of healing” in Tibet, is a prime Ayruvedic ingredient.
 Collected in the Vindahya mountain region, it is valued for its healing and rejuvenating powers.
 The main traditional use is in support of digestive health.
 Preparations are also used as a cardiotonic.
 The extracts are thought to strengthen and nourish the tissues and support the proper function of the colon, lungs, liver, and spleen.
 Highly revered in India, it is believed to increase energy, intelligence, and awareness.

+Vaccinium uliginosum is known as the brain berry.
+Blueberries’ benefits for neurological health and vigor are so well established as to make daily consumption of the fruit a no-brainer for virtually everyone.
+Moreover, new studies continue to confirm blueberries’ remarkable health-promoting effects in other areas of the human body.
 James Joseph, PhD, lead scientist in the Laboratory of Neuroscience at the USDA Human Nutrition Research Center on Aging at Tufts, published landmark research on blueberry as a dietary supplement.
 As he noted, “This is the first study that has shown that dietary supplementation with fruit and vegetable extracts that are high in phytonutrient antioxidants can actually reverse some of the aging-related neuronal/behavioral dysfunction.”